yylyyl/weisuo/README.md

 As a client, you may use an insecure endpoint like ``ws://127.0.0.1/proxy`` by specifying ``"insecure": true``, however it's strongly discouraged.

+#### Custom DNS server

+As a client, you may specify an address of custom DNS, to resolve the IP address of your endpoint.
+This can be useful, if your default resolver does not reply the best DNS records of your CDN provider.
+And you will not mess up your system configurations.

+The configuration key is ``client_resolver``, and the format of value is ``protocol://ip_address:port``.
+Valid protocols: ``udp``, ``tcp``.

+Example: ``udp://127.0.0.1:5353``.

 ## Compiling and running

 To compile: